cronical/budget_dance/docs/sheets/invest_iande_work.md

 # invest_iande_work

 This sheet refers to Income and Expenses that relate to investments.
-The upper left quadrant of the sheet refers to actual values for several categories.
-These are converted to ratios in the lower left quadrant, so that forecasts can be derived.
+There are two tables: the values and the ratios.
+The left part of the values table refers to actual values for several categories.
+These are converted to ratios in the left part of the second sheet, so that forecasts can be derived.

 ![Concept](../images/src/iiw_concept.svg)

-The table consists of

-1. A set of lines of type `value` that represent income and expenses for each account
-2. A matching set of lines with a type of `rate` to hold the ratio to the `start bal`.
+Each table consists of the same lines.
+The values in the 1st table represent income and expenses for each account.
+Those in the 2nd table hold the ratio to the `start bal`.
 These are computed in the case of actuals

-3. The actual rates are extended into the forecast periods, by methods such as rolling average
-4. The forecast rates are then multiplied by the forecast start balances to get the value for each of the income/expense types.
+The actual rates are extended into the forecast periods, by methods such as rolling average.
+The forecast rates are then multiplied by the forecast start balances to get the value for each of the income/expense types.

 The following categories were devised to support forecasting investment income and taxes.